 There will be two classes, one aimed at students (p2p - from Primary Schools to post graduate educational establishments) and the other open to all BCS members.

-Your entry should be a single PowerPoint screen relating to “How e-learning can be used to assist Society and the Environment”.
+Your entry should be a single PowerPoint screen relating to “e-Learning for sustainability”.
 Examples of topics could relate to gaining skills, or encouraging good practice.

 - Entries are invited from individuals or groups of students at all levels whether in full-time or part-time study; open to BCS and non-BCS members.

 - Declaration of entry should be made to email@example.com, with a copy to firstname.lastname@example.org and Femi.email@example.com, with 'e-Learning poster competition' as the subject line, stating Student or Open class.